magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-authorize.net-direct-post-from-md5-to-sha-512.md

 Adobe Commerce implements the Authorize.Net Direct Post payment method, using Authorize.Net's AIM (Advanced Integration Method) and DPM (Direct Post method) APIs, which use MD5 based hash.

  [Authorize.net will stop supporting MD5 based hash usage on March 14, 2019](https://support.authorize.net/s/article/MD5-Hash-End-of-Life-Signature-Key-Replacement).
-Starting from this date, Magento Open Source, Adobe Commerce and Adobe Commerce on cloud infrastructure merchants will not be able to process payments using Authorize.Net Direct Post payment method.
+Starting from this date, Magento Open Source, Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure merchants will not be able to process payments using Authorize.Net Direct Post payment method.
 To be able to continue successfully process payments using these methods, merchants need to apply the patch provided by Adobe Commerce and replace the existing MD5 hash with a Signature Key in the Commerce Admin configuration settings.

 ## Solution